Pneumonia in Children

 - Acetaminophen for fever and discomfort

-- Medicine for cough
+- Medicine for cough or wheezing

 Some children may be treated in the hospital if they are having severe breathing problems.
 While in the hospital, treatment may include: